smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid identity.md

 Contoso is a medium size financial services company with its headquarters in New York and a branch office in San Francisco.
 It is currently operating entirely on-premises, with majority of its infrastructure running on the Windows platform.

-Contoso is facing some challenges related to increased mobility of its workforce.
+Contoso is facing challenges related to increased mobility of its workforce.
 In particular, in order to drive down its office space costs, Contoso management is considering implementing a flexible work arrangement policy which would allow its employees to work on designated days from home, using either corporate- and employee-owned devices.
 However, the Contoso's Information Security team expressed concerns about insufficient controls that would prevent access from unauthorized or non-compliant systems.
 In addition, there are concerns regarding using traditional VPN technologies or DirectAccess, which tend to provide excessive access to on-premises infrastructure.

 **Existing Contoso Active Directory environment**